-SACRAMENTO, Calif. - California officials are considering whether to adopt permanent restrictions against wasting water as signs point again to fears the state may be creeping into drought.
+SACRAMENTO, Calif.
+(KABC) -- California officials are considering whether to adopt permanent restrictions against wasting water as signs point again to fears the state may be creeping into drought.

 The restrictions would include prohibiting over-watering of lawns, using a hose to wash down sidewalks or using any hose without an automatic shut-off nozzle.